Ratt: Ratt EP, Out of the Cellar and Invasion of Your Privacy (1983–1985)

 The band's second full-length album, Invasion of Your Privacy, was released in July 1985.
 It peaked at No. 7 (which is the same peak position that Out of the Cellar attained).
 The album met with mostly positive reactions from fans and critics.
 AllMusic has called it "another batch of solid pop-metal tunes".
-It contained favorites "You're in Love" (No. 99 Hot 100) and "Lay It Down" (which made No. 40 on the Hot 100) that assured the band a presence on radio and MTV.
+It contained favorites "You're in Love" (No. 89 Hot 100) and "Lay It Down" (which made No. 40 on the Hot 100) that assured the band a presence on radio and MTV.
 Footage from the band's performances at Hirsch Memorial Coliseum in Shreveport, Louisiana and the Mississippi Coast Coliseum in Biloxi, Mississippi were featured in the video to "You're In Love".
 DeMartini and Crosby's impressive guitar solos and Pearcy's sexual lyrics helped to further define the Ratt sound.
 Although it did not achieve the sales figures or the status of their debut, Invasion of Your Privacy nonetheless was certified double platinum (selling over two million copies only in the U.S.).
 The band toured extensively in the United States and Japan, playing a total of 112 shows.
 In August 1985, the band played on the Monsters of Rock festival in Castle Donington, England.

 The model on Invasion's cover is Playboy Playmate Marianne Gravatte, who also made an appearance in the "Lay It Down" music video.
 Using a female model on an album cover later became a trend copied by many glam metal bands of the 1980s, including Great White and Slaughter.
 Invasion of Your Privacy was displayed by Parents Music Resource Center at a congressional hearing dealing with parental advisory labels.

 A couple of months after the album release, the band released a home video entitled Ratt: The Video.
 The video featured the music videos from the Ratt EP, Out of the Cellar and Invasion of Your Privacy.
 The video was the first commercially available video to achieve gold sales status in the USA; it eventually reached platinum.

 Dancing Undercover and Reach for the Sky (1986–1989)

 Ratt's next release was Dancing Undercover on August 9, 1986.
-The album was a relative disappointment with most music critics at the time of its release, as it took on a heavier sound than the ones in the previous albums.
-From a commercial standpoint however, the album kept Ratt's string of consecutive platinum albums alive, managing to sell over a million copies in the United States.
+The album was a relative disappointment with most music critics at the time of its release, as it took on a heavier sound than the ones on the previous albums.
+From a commercial standpoint however, the album kept Ratt's string of consecutive platinum albums alive, managing to sell over a million copies in the United States alone.
 Popular tracks generated by the album included "Dance" and "Slip of the Lip".